 Sometimes I cannot rest because I keep thinking of everything that needs to be done.
 Take 10 minutes before bed and write out that to do list.
 The next morning you can prioritize (or sometimes even eliminate) those tasks, but this way you can be sure you won’t forget them.

 Feeling off, but not sure why?
 Journal.
 Get all those feelings out and you may just get a little clarity.
 And if you’re worried about someone reading it, you can burn or trash it immediately.
 It’s the act of getting it out that helps.
+Invest in a journal and see if it can help you get that mental release.

 Physical clutter around you is only going to make your mind feel more cluttered.
 There are many strategies for decluttering.
 You could commit to 15 minutes or a trash bag full each day.
 You could send the kids away for the weekend and do a big purge.
 Maybe even focus on a category each week.
 Just get the stuff out!